In Depth Baby Product Reviews Led by a Pediatrician

 Overall Ease of Use

 The manual pumps in our review, the Lansinoh Manual Breast Pump and Medela Harmony with Flex, score high in this metric.
 They don't have complex interfaces or systems to learn, sparing users from the learning curve that comes with feature-packed electric pumps.
+However, neither will be the right choice for regular and consistent pumping of any real volume.

 The Elvie Stride has a straightforward interface, but its helpful app offers insights and details about your pumping session.